Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 When it comes to their elimination habits, most of us probably don’t think much about them, as long as it doesn’t happen in the neighbor’s yard.
 I mean who really pays attention to what a dog is doing during elimination, right?

 Recently, however, researchers have begun to investigate the ritualistic art of peeing in dogs, and its relationship to gender, environment, health, and other areas of a dog’s life.

 And when it comes to dogs, there are never rules set in stone.
 For us humans, it isn’t untypical to assume that the female dog squats and the male dog lifts its leg.
 This can be a surprising misconception though, as some dogs do the reverse while others do both depending on their environment, health, and other external and internal factors.

 Still, other dogs turn this basic bodily function of peeing into an art form likened to a circus trick, complete with headstand and other acrobatics.

 So, what has research discovered so far?
 Read on to find out.

 First Off, How Many Peeing Positions Are There in Dogs?

-Believe it or not, dogs' peeing positions have been studied in-depth as far as 1973.
+Believe it or not, dogs' peeing positions have been studied in-depth as far back as 1973.
 Courtesy of researchers Sprague and Anisko, who studied how many urinating postures were found to be exhibited by dogs of either gender, we now know that dogs may display as many as a dozen peeing postures.